Canon 1D C vs 1Ds Mark III

 |Nikon D3X« »||optical||Y||3.0||922||fixed||n||1/8000s||5.0||n||n||Nikon D3X|

-Concerning the storage of imaging data, both the 1DC and the 1Ds Mark III write their files to Compact Flash cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The 1DC writes its imaging data to Compact Flash cards, while the 1Ds Mark III uses Compact Flash or SDHC cards.
+The 1DC features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 1Ds Mark III only has one slot.

 Connectivity comparison: Canon 1D C vs 1Ds Mark III